 The costs associated with hardware include board space and size, power consumption, risk, time to market and shipping of a product.
 Software and firmware have these costs too, but these are indirect because they can be amortized across every unit shipped.
 This means that companies only have to pay once for software and firmware when they are developing a system.
 Since companies frequently differentiate their products with software and firmware, they expect to pay these costs rather than incur the expenses associated with a hardware-based solution.

 This type of system will typically have multiple active semiconductor devices on the PCB. each of which needs voltage supplied to it via a voltage rail.
 Many devices need multiple rails, which are called voltage domains, that must each be supplied within certain parameters to enable the device to function properly.
 The parameters can be as minimal as just a fixed voltage within a certain accuracy and with enough current supply capacity.
-In complex systems, additional requirements may include:

 The system in which the PCB operates will not typically supply all the needed voltages to the components.
 One or possibly two voltages are normally supplied to the PCB, usually at levels that are above what the device needs.
 Some type of power conversion is done at the Point of Load (PoL) on the board to create the voltages needed by one or more of the active devices.
-This conversion can take many forms but falls into two general categories: DC-to-DC conversion (DC-DC) and linear voltage regulation, usually in the form of a Low Drop Out (LDO) regulator.
+This conversion can take many forms but falls into two general categories: DC-DC switching conversion and linear voltage regulation, usually in the form of a Low Drop Out (LDO) regulator.

 The designer must consider the load’s requirements to decide which conversion option is used.
 DC-DC conversion is a good option because it is efficient and it minimizes thermal concerns.
 LDO regulation is a low-noise and low-cost solution that can be implemented with a minimum number of external components.